 Due to her experience of following diets, she was a little anxious but said she would think about it.
 I said that was, of course, her decision and to do what she could manage without getting too stressed.

-Two weeks later at our follow up appointment she said that on reflection she had decided to embrace the diet fully.
-Furthermore, she reported significant improvement in both her digestive symptoms and lower back pain.
+Two weeks later, at our follow-up appointment, she said that, on reflection, she had decided to embrace the diet entirely.
+Furthermore, she reported significant improvement in her digestive symptoms and lower back pain.

-Interestingly she noticed that when on one occasion she veered away from the diet she observed the following day her lower back symptoms were worse.
+Interestingly, she noticed that when she veered away from the diet on one occasion, she observed her lower back symptoms worse the following day.

-Based on the clinical outcome, we could assume that Kelly’s back pain was the result of her IBS.
+Based on the clinical outcome, we could assume that Kelly’s back pain resulted from her IBS.

-Can we expect that everyone with lower back pain and IBS will have the same outcome?
+Can we expect everyone with lower back pain and IBS to have the same outcome?
 The answer, of course, is no.

-That being said changing one’s diet is a relatively low-risk therapeutic intervention compared to for example long-term use of anti-inflammatory medication.
+That being said, changing one’s diet is a relatively low-risk therapeutic intervention compared to long-term use of anti-inflammatory medication.

-If you do suffer from lower back pain that has not responded to physical treatment and at the same time suffer with IBS symptoms following a 2-week low Fodmap diet would be a safe option.
+If you do suffer from lower back pain that has not responded to the physical treatment and, at the same time, suffer from IBS symptoms, following a 2-week low Fodmap diet would be a safe option.